camunda/camunda-docs-manual/site/src/documents/real-life/how-to/chapters/020-process-engine/200-multi-tenancy.html.md

 }
 ```

 To populate this bean with the tenant ID for the current user, we add a [RestEasy interceptor](https://github.com/camunda/camunda-bpm-examples/blob/master/multi-tenancy/schema-isolation/src/main/java/org/camunda/bpm/tutorial/multitenancy/TenantInterceptor.java).
 This interceptor is called before a REST request is dispatched to the `ProcessDefinitionResource`.
-It has the following contents:
+It has the following content:

 ```java
 @Provider